spress/spress.yosymfony.com/src/content/docs/collections.md

 Items of `projects` collections are available at `site.projects`.
 Each item has an attribute `collection` with the name of the collection.

-Data about `projects` collection at `site.collections.projects`.
+Data about `projects` collection are located at `site.collections.projects`.
 More information about [variables available for registered collection](/docs/variables/#collection-variables).

 ### An example